 “Beth Kohnen … a white female from California putting out a harmonica tone that seems surprisingly out of context with appearances.
 My brain immediately registered 100 when the notes hit my ears.
 As an old goof who has heard more than his share of old masters when they were STILL 98.6 and breathing, I personally feel that THIS KID GOT IT.
 I have no idea what kind of life she has led or what possible pain, agony, heartbreak, etc. she may have gone through, but some have it and some don’t.
 I am sitting here listening to her stuff and it is just great.
 I expect to see a LOT more from her.” –Smoky Joe, 2003

-With the CD I was able to get gigs and put a band of excellent musicians together.
+With the CD I was able to put a band of excellent musicians together.
 We begin to play in venues all around the Bay Area including Biscuits and Blues in San Francisco.
+I also started to book solo at Farmers Markets as a sort of meditation in filling a space with beautiful sound at just the right volume.

 A while back a young black man walked into an outdoor farmers market drawn in by the mellow old harmonica blues filling the air.
 Strolling down rows of flowers and vegetables he came to a stop in front of the source of the music.
 And stood there looking confused.
 The musician was a small white woman.
 Finishing her song and having a hunch about his mental state, she raised an eyebrow and said “You were expecting…?”